seismic-initiative/consciOS-academic-paper/paper-v1.0.md

 Two early probes that bridge human and simulated tests are suggested:

-* **Probe A (Human):** A belief-update intervention targeting a narrow set of priors (e.g., causal attributions about controllability) measured pre/post via time-series of behavioral choices and coherence proxies (HRV, subjective EGS).
-Outcome: pattern persistence index and option-availability change.
+* **Probe A (Human):** A belief-update intervention targeting a narrow set of priors (e.g., causal attributions about controllability) measured pre/post via time-series of behavioral choices and coherence proxies (HRV, subjective EGS). **Outcome metrics:** pattern persistence index and option-availability change.
 * **Probe B (Simulated):** A hierarchical RL benchmark where agents possess Echo/Super/Meta modules.
-Evaluate adaptation speed and transfer performance under distributional shift versus flat control agents.
-Outcome metrics: cumulative reward, policy diversity, and adaptation latency.
+Evaluate adaptation speed and transfer performance under distributional shift versus flat control agents. **Outcome metrics:** cumulative reward, policy diversity, and adaptation latency.

 The ontology and operational mappings set the stage for Section 4, which formalizes the Echo/Super/Meta controller architectures, and Section 5, which operationalizes the Resonance Engine and EGS as measurable selector functions.
 The combined model yields a testable engineering program for both human experimental research and agent simulation studies.